parislights wanted to make this again and asked that I repost the recipe, so here it is…

 This recipe from Manhattan’s Comfort Diner, with its unusual use of oats instead of bread crumbs, produces a delightfully soft-textured meatloaf that’s miles away from the mundane and typical dense-pack meatloaf that I find somewhat unpleasant.

-From The Comfort Diner Cookbook.
-Note: My changes to the recipe, which I think are important, are immediately below it.
+The original recipe from The Comfort Diner Cookbook is below.
+Note: My changes to the recipe, which are substantial and I think important, are immediately below it.

 - 3 tablespoons olive oil